h3itham/NTI-Final-Project-DevOps-Automation/README.md

 #### Backup Module

-This module crate cron job  to take a backup of the Jenkins server every workday, with the following schedule: cron(0 5 ? * SUN-THU *).
+This module craete cron job to take a backup of the Jenkins server every workday, with the following schedule: cron(0 5 ? * SUN-THU *).
 This ensures that regular backups are taken during weekdays.
 ## 5. Ansible Playbooks <a name="ansible-playbooks"></a>
 In this section, I use Ansible playbooks to automate the installation and configuration of Jenkins and Cloud Watch agent.
 * **Jenkins Installation Playbook** This playbook  is responsible for installing and configuring Jenkins on the designated EC2 instance.
 It automates the setup process, ensuring that Jenkins is provisioned with configurations to facilitate continuous integration and deployment workflows.